Stephen-Hilton/familyhilton.com/projects/TDCOA-Full-Teradata.md

     - Better UI (still internal tool)
     - Supported extensibility to continue SE innovation / bespoke customer reports
     - One SE developed graphing network of table joins by schema
-- Rolled out first to senior SAs for UAT and to accelerate adoption
+- Rolled out first to senior SAs for UAT and to accelerate adoption and rally support
 - Provided office hours, training, and regional presentations

 ### Results: